WhaleOps/air2phin/docs/start.rst

 Programming
 ~~~~~~~~~~~

-Airphin also provide API to use in your own program, all you need to do is import :code:`airphin.runner` module and
+Airphin also provides API to use in your program, all you need to do is import :code:`airphin.runner` module and
-call :code:`with_str` or :code:`with_file` base on your input type.
+call :code:`with_str` or :code:`with_file` based on your input type.

 For String
 ^^^^^^^^^^